cxlvinchau/hips/_sources/heur/bounds.rst.txt

         <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
     </a>

-Now let us consider a simple example where apply the **Bounds Heuristic**.
+Now let us consider a simple example where we apply the **Bounds Heuristic**.
 The example can also be found on Google Colab.
 First, we define a method that creates a simple mixed-integer program.
 Afterwards, we try out the different bound settings.

 .. code-block:: python